hegdedarsh/student_enrollment/readme.md

 - API Gateway is not good, can connect to the ALB whereas the actual microservice is deployed on AWS Fargate
 - Not using RDS and using default is H2 since I havent written the code and might need to tweak a bit

+### Things to do

+- Create the ECR repo path to the one created by you in the buildspec.yml

 ## Running Application as Docker Image on Local Machine